-Table 2: Average Würtz measure of distance of model predictions from IP:
+Table 2: The average Würtz measure of distance of model predictions from IP:

 The average Würtz measure of the distance between IP and DTPI across all periods (0.261) and across the last 8 periods (0.269), is lower than the average Würtz measure of the distance between IP and any other model.
-This means that DTPI model fits the experimental data the best.
+This means that the DTPI model best fits the experimental data.
 Results 1 and 2 are in line with the results in Plott et al. (2003) and constitute the PWY paradox.
-In the following section we provide an explanation for this paradox.
+In the following section, we provide an explanation for this paradox.